 Before The Tapper Twins, I wrote the adventure-comedy-mystery trilogy The Chronicles of Egg.
 The Egg books are about as much fun as you can have between two covers, and I’m not just saying that because I wrote them.
 (If you want to check them out, start at the beginning, with Deadweather and Sunrise.
 You can download the first chapter here.)

-Although if you’re under twelve years old, I suspect you’re more familiar with a Disney Channel TV movie I wrote called Good Luck Charlie, It’s Christmas…
+Although if you’re under twelve years old, you may be more familiar with a Disney Channel TV movie I wrote called Good Luck Charlie, It’s Christmas…

 And if you’re over forty, it might actually be the “Cow Tipping” episode of MTV’s Beavis and Butt-head…